top of page

 What Makes Me a Great Supervisor?

-My training and work history are broad and diverse, and I'm continually deepening my knowledge through ongoing clinical practice and continuing education.
+I have a broad and diverse work history, and I continually deepen my knowledge through ongoing clinical practice and continuing education.
 My supervisory style is open, authentic, and emotionally attuned.
 I genuinely invest in getting to know my supervisees as individuals, because understanding who you are as a person informs how I can best support your professional growth.

-I offer a balance of reflective exploration and direct feedback, so you feel genuinely heard and leave sessions with clear, actionable guidance.
+I balance reflective exploration with direct feedback, so you feel genuinely heard and leave sessions with clear, actionable guidance.
 I'm especially passionate about arts-based supervision, which uses both imagery and language as tools for examining what happens in therapeutic encounters and within the broader systems we work in.

 Please note: I may not be the right supervisory fit if you work predominantly with children, with teens or adults navigating substance use disorders, or with high-risk or actively crisis-presenting clients.
 As a fully remote supervisor, those populations require a level of on-site, hands-on support I'm not positioned to provide.